Villa Beer

 Foto: Studio Huger

-You will stay on the third floor of Villa Beer, where our guests have access to a beautiful sun terrace overlooking the garden, a kitchen, and a shared bathroom.
-In addition, each room has a stylish wet corner.
+All rooms are on the third floor of Villa Beer, with shared access to a beautiful sundeck overlooking the garden, a kitchen, and a shared bathroom.
+Each room has been equipped with a stylish private washbasin.